LAG1819/label-classification-repo/README.md

-# BERT-Based Text classification framework for the german industry.
+# BERT-based text classification framework for the german industry.
 A text classificatior of industry-specific texts based on automated labeling and tranfsormers.

 This repository was generated and developed as part of the master thesis "Development and analysis of a framework for the classification of German industry-specific texts using Deep learning and Automated Labeling for the application in the German industry using the example of the automotive industry."